 Type of transaction Under normal circumstances it is generally expected that the principal amount of such transactions will not exceed a proportion of the sub- fund's Net Asset Value indicated below.
-In certain circumstances this proportion may be higher within the limit of the maximum of the proportion of the sub-fund's Net Asset Value indicated in the right- The principal amount of the sub- fund's assets that can be subject to the transaction may represent up to a maximum of the proportion of the sub-fund's Net Asset Value indicated below.
+In certain circumstances this proportion may be higher within the limit of the maximum of the proportion of the sub-fund's Net Asset Value indicated in the right- hand column.
+The principal amount of the sub- fund's assets that can be subject to the transaction may represent up to a maximum of the proportion of the sub-fund's Net Asset Value indicated below.

-Value indicated in the right- hand column.

 Securities lending 5% 30%

 Total Return Swaps 100% 150%